4 – 17 April & 23 May – 5 June 2018

 A Note on Weather:

 You can expect clear blue skies on this trip.
 It will be warm in the valleys and colder as we ascend up.
-The climate can be unpredictable due to the location in the mountains, but the best dates for the tour have been selected with this in mind.
+The climate can be unpredictable due to the location in the mountains, but the best dates for our Views of Everest guided motorcycle tours have been selected with this in mind.

 How to Book

 A deposit of £300 per bike is required if you reserve your place more than 24 weeks before the tour starts.
-50% of the tour price is to be paid 24 weeks before the tour starts and the balance is paid 12 weeks before the tour starts.
+50% of the tour price is to be paid 24 weeks before the tour starts and the balance is paid 12 weeks before the Everest View guided motorcycle tour starts.

 Please note that HVT & Ride Nepal reserve the right to route the tour to suit weather conditions or other issues that may affect the chosen route.
 All mileages are approximate.